 The capacity of an atom is described by the total number of electrons lost, gained or shared to complete its octet and it also determines the valency of the atom.

-Valency is different from oxidation number, and it has NO SIGN.
+Valency is different from the oxidation number, and it has NO SIGN.
 Thus, the valency of nitrogen is 3, whereas it can have oxidation numbers from -3 to +5.
-Oxidation number is the hypothetical charge of an atom in a molecule or ion, and it is a measure of its apparent capacity to gain or lose electrons within that species.
+The oxidation number is the hypothetical charge of an atom in a molecule or ion, and it is a measure of its apparent capacity to gain or lose electrons within that species.